 \subsection{Ablation Study on Positive Threshold Selection}

-\textbf{Evaluation Protocol:} We assess how localization performance varies with different true positive thresholds by evaluating MF1, R@50, and ATE.
-We consider three thresholds: \unit{3}{m} (as used in Wild-Places), \unit{10}{m} (from the Oxford Forest Place Recognition dataset), and \unit{5}{m} as a middle ground adopted in this manuscript.
-As in previous experiments, LoGG3D-Net and MinkLoc3Dv2 employ feature-based matching and RANSAC-based registration, without re-ranking.
+\textbf{Evaluation Protocol:} We assessed how localization performance varied with different true positive thresholds by evaluating MF1, R@50, and ATE.
+We considered three thresholds: \unit{3}{m} (as used in Wild-Places), \unit{10}{m} (from the Oxford Forest Place Recognition dataset), and \unit{5}{m} as a middle ground adopted in this manuscript.
+As in previous experiments, LoGG3D-Net and MinkLoc3Dv2 employed feature-based matching and RANSAC-based registration, without re-ranking.

-\textbf{Performance Trends:} As shown in \tabref{tab:appendix_localization}, most methods exhibit increased MF1 as the threshold grows, while R@50 and ATE tend to degrade.
-This behavior is expected, as larger thresholds admit more distant candidates as true positives, increasing recall and thus MF1.
-However, this also reduces geometric overlap between matched pairs, leading to less reliable correspondences and increased translation error.
-This trend is consistent across both 2D and 3D localization.
+\textbf{Performance Trends:} As shown in \tabref{tab:appendix_localization}, most methods exhibited increased MF1 as the threshold grew, while R@50 and ATE tended to degrade.
+This behavior was expected, as larger thresholds admitted more distant candidates as true positives, increasing recall and thus MF1.
+However, this also reduced geometric overlap between matched pairs, leading to less reliable correspondences and increased translation error.
+This trend was consistent across both 2D and 3D localization.

-\textbf{Stability across Thresholds:} TreeLoc++ maintains strong performance across all thresholds and is the only method that consistently achieves centimeter-level ATE.
-In contrast, most baseline methods show large variations in MF1 and R@50 as the threshold changes, indicating a strong dependence on the threshold and reduced robustness to the definition of true positives.
-This variation indicates that the similarity scoring and correspondence selection mechanisms do not reliably capture real-world spatial relationships, leading to exaggerated sensitivity to threshold values and reduced stability in localization performance.
+\textbf{Stability across Thresholds:} TreeLoc++ maintained strong performance across all thresholds and was the only method that consistently achieved centimeter-level ATE.
+In contrast, most baseline methods showed large variations in MF1 and R@50 as the threshold changed, indicating a strong dependence on the threshold and reduced robustness to the definition of true positives.
+This variation indicated that the similarity scoring and correspondence selection mechanisms did not reliably capture real-world spatial relationships, leading to exaggerated sensitivity to threshold values and reduced stability in localization performance.

-\textbf{Conclusion:} These findings highlight that TreeLoc++ delivers consistent and robust localization performance across a wide range of true positive thresholds, in contrast to baseline methods that are highly sensitive to threshold selection.
-This stability underscores its suitability for real-world deployment, where fixed thresholds may not always be well defined.
+\textbf{Conclusion:} These findings highlighted that TreeLoc++ delivered consistent and robust localization performance across a wide range of true positive thresholds, in contrast to baseline methods that were highly sensitive to threshold selection.
+This stability underscored its suitability for real-world deployment, where fixed thresholds may not always be well defined.